wcgordon1/TustinRecruiting/src/content/jobs/tr-computer-vision-engineer-pomona-comp-f0qucf.md

 ---
 position: Computer Vision Engineer
 description: >-
-  ## Overview

-  Join a dynamic Healthcare Tech company dedicated to revolutionizing digital health platforms, medical software, and healthcare analytics.
-This is a 100% remote position based in Pomona, CA, offering the opportunity to be part of a forward-thinking team while working from the comfort of your home.
+  Overview Join a dynamic Healthcare Tech company dedicated to revolutionizing digital health platforms, medical software, and healthcare analytics.
+This is a 100% remote position based in Pomona, CA, offering the opportunity to be part of a forwardthinking team while working from the comfort of your home.
 We are focused on delivering innovative solutions that enhance patient care and healthcare services.
 Embrace a remote work culture that prom...
 location: 'Pomona, CA'
 team: Software